 b.
 A no-contact order (which also includes confidentiality requirements) between the complainant and respondent will be issued if one is not already in place.
 This helps ensure the integrity and privacy of the process.

 b.
-If a student reports a sexual assault but does not wish to participate in the investigation and adjudication process, the situation will be reviewed by the Title IX Committee.
+If a student reports a sexual assault but does not wish to participate in the investigation and adjudication process, the situation will be reviewed by the Title IX Committee for student concerns.
 (This committee ordinarily consists of the Director of Sexual Assault Prevention and Response, the Dean of the College, a representative of the Davis Center, and a representative of Health Services).
 That committee will determine whether there is sufficient information to proceed with an investigation and adjudication without the participation of the complainant, and also whether there is evidence of a risk to the larger campus community such that a timely warning to the campus should be issued.

 c.
 If a respondent does not wish to participate in the investigation and adjudication process, the process will proceed without their contribution to the determination of the facts of the case.
+The respondent should note that the appeal process based on appearance of new information not available to the hearing panel does not apply in cases of deliberate omission of information by the appellant, including refusal by the appellant to participate in the investigation.

 d.
 The Dean of the College will assign a person trained in sexual assault investigations to determine the facts of the case as completely as possible.
 This investigator will take primary statements from the complainant and respondent, ask follow up questions, reach out to and collect statements from others who have evidence/information relevant to the question of violation of the code of conduct, and ask follow-up questions as needed.
 The complainant and respondent may each suggest questions to the investigator to be asked of others, and may also suggest others that the investigator speak with.
 Final decisions about whom to talk with and what to ask will be made by the investigator.
 All of those contacted by the investigator will be required to maintain the privacy of the investigation The investigator will also pull together any additional evidence available (for example, health care records (with permission of the student) previous disciplinary records, etc.) The investigator may consult with the Dean of the College in decisions regarding the investigation process.
 The statements of the complainant and respondent will be recorded (audio).
-The investigator will produce for the hearing panel a report of his/her findings, which will include a list of those interviewed, copies of any additional material referenced, and the recorded statements of the complainant and respondent.
+The investigator will produce for the hearing panel a report of his/her findings, which will include a list of those interviewed and copies of any additional material referenced.
 The Dean of the College will review the report and may request that additional information be gathered.
 The Dean will also ensure that the report does not contain material that is inadmissible in the decision process, such as irrelevant prior sexual history.

 e.
 The investigator’s report will be shared with the complainant and respondent once it is complete.
 The complainant and respondent each have 10 days following the receipt of the report to write a response to it if they wish to do so.
 Responses will be included in the official materials sent forward to the hearing panel for adjudication.